ghost-fvtt/fxmaster/README.md

 ## Adding Your Own Special Effects to FXMaster

-Here is a demo module you can use as a template: [Specials module Template](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster-specials-template).
+Here is a demo module you can use as a template: [FoundryVTT FXMaster Specials Demo Template].

 In one file, you configure each of your special effects: